Web design: Homepage design

 Usability experts, including Jakob Nielsen and Kyle Soucy, have often emphasised homepage design for website success and asserted that the homepage is the most important page on a website.
-However practitioners into the 2000s were starting to find that a growing number of website traffic was bypassing the homepage, going directly to internal content pages through search engines, e-newsletters and RSS feeds.
-Leading many practitioners to argue that homepages are less important than most people think.
+However, practitioners into the 2000s were starting to find that a growing amount of website traffic was bypassing the homepage, going directly to internal content pages through search engines, e-newsletters and RSS feeds.
+This led many practitioners to argue that homepages are less important than most people think.
 Jared Spool argued in 2007 that a site's homepage was actually the least important page on a website.

 In 2012 and 2013, carousels (also called 'sliders' and 'rotating banners') have become an extremely popular design element on homepages, often used to showcase featured or recent content in a confined space.
 Many practitioners argue that carousels are an ineffective design element and hurt a website's search engine optimisation and usability.